 How to add gadgets back to Windows 11 or Windows 10

 I like Windows 10, but disabling gadgets is something I can’t agree with.
 I use the Desktop and I need my gadgets!
-Without gadgets my life is bleak because gadgets make your work easier and handy and I think many peoples will agree with me.
+Without gadgets my life is bleak because gadgets make your work easier and handy and I think many people will agree with me.

 When Windows Vista was first introduced to the market, the first thing that people noticed was the gadgets.
 They were the small desktop tools that displayed your current CPU speed, or the weather in another country, little widgets that you could drag around and place where you wanted.
 For Windows 7 this desktop gadget feature has been extended and improved.

-For the next installment of Windows however namely Windows 8, Windows 8.1 and Windows 10, desktop gadget feature has been discontinued and a lot of people miss it immensely.
+For the next installment of Windows however, namely Windows 8, Windows 8.1 and Windows 10, the desktop gadget feature has been discontinued and a lot of people miss it immensely.
 The main reason why this feature was discontinued is because of the risks that some of the third party gadgets give to the Windows user.
 Unfortunately, gadgets introduced an attack vector for hackers, which Microsoft had to issue a patch for.
 These days, however, that vulnerability is fixed.

 All in all gadgets were very useful options that supported a particular desktop-focused way of working, and it was quite a surprise when they were dropped completely (rather than redesigned and made more secure).